Projects per year

 Summary of Research Interests

 My research is mainly in health psychology and public health.
-My research interests are broad, and include vaccine hesitancy, health behaviour change, the acceptability of and attitudes towards male hormonal contraception, and psychosocial aspects of long-term conditions.
-The main focus of my research, however, lies in psychosocial aspects of preventative health behaviours.
+My research interests are broad, and include preventative health behaviours and behaviour change, ethnic minority health, and psychosocial aspects of long-term conditions.
 Through my work I aim to contribute towards helping people lead healthier, longer, and happier lives.

-A member of the Centre for Applied Psychological Science (of both the Health and Wellbeing, and the Pain and Long-Term Conditions themes), I am also deputy lead for Team Alpha, the Co-Producing Alcohol and Public Health Research theme of the Centre for Social Innovation.
-I am a member of the School of Social Sciences, Humanities and Law (SSSHL) Research Ethics Sub-Committee as well as the SSSHL/MIMA Grants Board.
+A member of the Centre for Applied Psychological Science, I am also deputy lead for Team Alpha, the Co-Producing Alcohol and Public Health Research theme of the Centre for Social Innovation.
+I am deputy chair of the Psychology Research Ethics Sub-Committee, and a member the SSSHL/SACI Grant Board as well as of the Postgraduate Research Assessment Board.

-I have received funding from regional and from national funding bodies and have been principal investigator and co-investigator on research projects funded by the NIHR Clinical Research Network, NIHR Applied Research Collaboration, NIHR Public Health Research, Prostate Cancer UK, and Public Health England.
+I have received funding from regional and from national funding bodies and have been principal investigator and co-investigator on research projects funded by the NIHR Clinical Research Network, NIHR Applied Research Collaboration, NIHR Public Health Research, Prostate Cancer UK, the Youth Endowment Fund, and Public Health England.

 I peer review for a variety of journals across psychology and public health.